Presentation Formats

 Oral presentation abstracts may describe research projects on any subject within health psychology.
 Oral presentations will be organized in thematic sessions.

 • Please note that while it is acceptable to submit abstracts with preliminary rather than full results available, a lack of results limits the ability of reviewers to fully assess the impact/significance of the work, and such submissions are likely to receive lower scores.
-Submissions without any results will not be accepted.
+Submissions without any results will not be accepted for oral presentation.

-• If your abstract does not qualify for an oral presentation but is still considered of sufficient quality, you will have the opportunity to present it as a poster.
+• If your abstract does not qualify for an oral presentation yet is considered to be of sufficient quality, you will have the opportunity to present it as a poster.

 Poster presentation

-We are pleased to accept abstracts that include results, preliminary results or work in progress, as these contributions are valuable to our community.
+We are pleased to accept abstracts that include results, preliminary results or work in progress (including study protocols), as these contributions are valuable to our community.
 Please note that while such submissions are encouraged, a lack of final results may limit reviewers’ ability to fully assess the impact and significance of your work, potentially affecting scores.

 • The available time is 75 minutes.

-• Round tables should consist of (a) short introduction(s) by one or more chairpersons and a general discussion, if needed in smaller groups.
+• Sessions should consist of (a) short introduction(s) by one or more chairperson(s) and a general discussion, if needed in smaller groups.

-• A clear outcome of the session should be established, e.g. a research network, or new research questions on the topic of the round table.
+• A clear outcome of the session should be established

-• One round table initiator prepares a 250 word max proposal and additionally include (max 50 words) a note on how this round table connects to or shapes the future of health psychology.
+• The initiator prepares a 300 word max proposal and additionally including how this round table or panel discussion is relevant for the ARPH community.

-Specific sessions can be submitted for innovative presentations using advanced technology to highlight some aspect of research work in health psychology.
+Specific sessions can be submitted for innovative presentations using a new practice or advanced technology relevant to research work in health psychology.
 Authors are invited to present their content using technology to highlight a technology-based intervention, app or website.